Frequently Asked Questions

-1. Continue to walk.
-15-20 minutes per day is best.
+- Continue to walk - 15-20 minutes per day is best.

-2. Continue to take it easy.
+- Continue to take it easy.
 Avoid overly-strenuous activities.
 Light exercise is fine.

-To enhance the longevity of an application, make sure you don’t use any lotions or oils on your skin the day of or night before treatment.
+To enhance the longevity of an application, make sure you don’t use any lotions or oils on your skin the day of, or night before the treatment.
 If at any point the tape begins to hurt or irritate the skin, just take it off.
-This will often happen several days after the application of the tape as the tape has completed its correction and is no longer necessary. top^
+This will sometimes happen several days after application as the tape has completed its correction and is no longer necessary.

 I have written about this here: Comparison to Physical Therapy